tytydraco/yessleep/out/I_fell_out_with_my_neighbor_an_amateur_genetic_engineer_who_knows_my_greatest_fear.md

 I positioned the shoe over the motionless spider, held my breath, and stopped.
 It did look a bit odd for a spider, but perhaps it was just my fear triggering me.
 I lowered the heel quickly, firmly and quietly onto it.
 It didn’t have a chance.
 I gently shuffled the heel from side to side, and pulled it back.

 There wasn’t even a mark.
-I looked on the shoe, nothing there. no crushed spider.
+I looked on the shoe, nothing there.
+No crushed spider.
 I checked the floor.
 No spider corpse.

 I noticed a fly was buzzing around again.
 Not exactly my top priority right now.